De Cayenne Chilli Variety

 The dried chili peppers are also ideal to make chili oil yourself.
 In a clean bottle add the dried peppers until a layer of about 5 cm is formed.
 If you like, you can also add garlic cloves and mustard seeds.
 Pour over good olive oil, sunflower oil or peanut oil for Asian cuisine.
 Store the mixture in a dark and cool place.
 Shake every two days.
 In one week you will have excellent chili oil.

 Remove styles from fresh cayenne pods.
 Cut several times laterally.
 Bring salted water to the boil with vinegar and add chilies or peppers.
 Simmer for about an hour.
 Pour the hot broth into preserving jars for preservation.

 Cayenne pepper and chili oil are perfect for seasoning Mexican and Asian dishes.
 Cayenne is used classically in Cajun cuisine.
 Cajun cuisine is the cooking style used by French immigrants in Guyana, among other places.
 In the sometimes fiery and spicy Chinese cuisine, vinegar is often used for preserving.

 Fresh cayenne pods contain vitamins A, B6, E, C and riboflavin, potassium, iron, copper and manganese.

-In most online shops for chillies you can get seeds of the famous chilli variety.
-In spring also in DIY stores or discounters.
+In most online shops for chilies you can get seeds of the famous chili variety.
+In spring, also in DIY stores or discounters.
 Ten Cayenne seeds cost about two euros.
 Under normal conditions, eight out of ten seeds grow.